pablode/gatling/README.md

 Alternatively, for a full source build you need to

-- download the <a href="https://github.com/NVIDIA/MDL-SDK/releases">MDL SDK</a> 2024.1+ binaries
+- download the <a href="https://github.com/NVIDIA/MDL-SDK/releases/tag/2024.1.4">MDL SDK 2024.1.4</a> binaries
-- download or build <a href="https://github.com/PixarAnimationStudios/USD/tree/v25.08">USD 24.11+</a> with MaterialX support
+- download or build <a href="https://github.com/PixarAnimationStudios/USD/tree/v25.11">USD 24.11+</a> with MaterialX support

 > Note: it is recommended to have NASM 2.13+ or YASM 1.2.0+ in your PATH to speed up image decoding.